hibobmaster/phpbb_ailabs/privet/ailabs/README.md

   Go to `ACP` > `Posting` > `Manage attachment extensions`, look for `webp`, add it if missing:
   ![Attachment settings](../privet/ailabs/docs/attachment_webp.png)

   Above does not apply to Midjourney, as all generated images are actually stored on your Discord account and served via the Discord CDN.
+  Discord recently introduced a limit on how long CDN links will be available.
+You may want to copy generated images that you like locally, since CDN links will eventually expire.

 * If you have extensions installed that require users to log in, such as [Login Required](https://www.phpbb.com/customise/db/extension/login_required) you will need to whitelist `/ailabs/*` and `/app.php/ailabs/*` since AI Labs extension uses callbacks.